-Use multiple ways to seek out tenants' ideas
+Method 20 Use multiple ways to seek out tenants' ideas

-- 66 When we had community dinners, we'd ask tenants what they want and then we'd take requests back to staff. >> - 66 That is similar to our suggestion box, which is locked with a key.
+- 66 When we had community dinners, we'd ask tenants what they want and then we'd take requests back to staff. - 66 That is similar to our suggestion box, which is locked with a key.
 But I like the idea of the flip chart more - asking those questions, putting them in the lobby.
-It allows folks to build ideas on what other people in the building are saying. - is an easel with a newsprint flipchart.
+It allows folks to build ideas on what other people in the building are saying.99 - 66 One little thing we've found to be helpful is an easel with a newsprint flipchart.
 Tenants are able to walk by and write down ideas about what they want.
-One of the things we found out through our flip chart is that tenants were less interested in parties and more interested in education sessions about health, City services, SSCs ...)
+One of the things we found out through our flip chart is that tenants were less interested in parties and more interested in education sessions about health, City services, SSCs ...)99